 The act of creating content is an equalizer for all websites.
 No matter the size of your budget or level of prestige, every business can improve rankings and convert their customers with quality content.

-If you’re starting a website from scratch in a competitive vertical in 2017, keep in mind that success with content and SEO doesn’t occur within a silo, but with a varied approach to multiple marketing mediums and strategies.
+Keep in mind that success with content and SEO doesn’t occur within a silo, but with a varied approach to multiple marketing mediums and strategies.

-When using content to achieve results from SEO, success comes down to the topics chosen, format choice, content quality, how content is promoted, and how it is optimized.
+When using content to achieve results from SEO, success comes down to the topics chosen, format choice, content quality, how content is promoted and how it is optimized.

-Content Review: Looking at the earlier reports from Screaming Frog provides a list of all the active URL’s on a website.
+Content Review: Looking at the earlier reports from Screaming Frog provides a list of all the active URLs on a website.
 Reference these to quickly identify every page on your site and start sorting out irrelevant pages.

 To organize the Screaming Frog report around existing content, filter out irrelevant pages that aren’t active or are redirected.

 Look above at how column C highlights the status of each individual page on a website whether they are active (200), permanently redirected (301), temporarily redirected (302), blocked by robots.txt (0), or broken/inactive (404).